umkoin/umkoin/doc/design/libraries.md

 </td></tr></table>

 - The graph shows what _linker symbols_ (functions and variables) from each library other libraries can call and reference directly, but it is not a call graph.
 For example, there is no arrow connecting *libumkoin_wallet* and *libumkoin_node* libraries, because these libraries are intended to be modular and not depend on each other's internal implementation details.
-But wallet code still is still able to call node code indirectly through the `interfaces::Chain` abstract class in [`interfaces/chain.h`](../../src/interfaces/chain.h) and node code calls wallet code through the `interfaces::ChainClient` and `interfaces::Chain::Notifications` abstract classes in the same file.
+But wallet code is still able to call node code indirectly through the `interfaces::Chain` abstract class in [`interfaces/chain.h`](../../src/interfaces/chain.h) and node code calls wallet code through the `interfaces::ChainClient` and `interfaces::Chain::Notifications` abstract classes in the same file.
 In general, defining abstract classes in [`src/interfaces/`](../../src/interfaces/) can be a convenient way of avoiding unwanted direct dependencies or circular dependencies between libraries.

 - *libumkoin_consensus* should be a standalone dependency that any library can depend on, and it should not depend on any other libraries itself.